anton7r/a7JS/README.md

 Expected to release in March 2020.
 Including better frontend performance and some changes that we can't change anymore on version 4.

+Features that we plan to release with it

+ - Static site generator

+ - Improved syntax

 ## Version 4 (December 2019)